Tori Removal in Alexandria, VA

 Surgical removal

-The procedure is typically performed under local anesthesia, with sedation available for patients who prefer a more relaxed experience.
-Your surgeon makes a small incision in the gum tissue overlying the growth, then carefully reduces and smooths the excess bone using specialized instruments.
-The gum tissue is then repositioned and closed with sutures.
-Most procedures are completed in under an hour.
+Your surgeon makes an incision in the gum tissue overlying the growth, then carefully reduces and smooths the excess bone using specialized instruments.

 3